 Groups in Africa wishing to receive AFRIpads or Girl Talk booklets are encouraged to reach out to AFRIpads directly.

 Since its inception, Lunapads' Pads4Girls program has helped supply 100,000+ reusable menstrual pads and/or period underwear to more than 17,000 menstruators in 18 different nations.
 Over the last 15+ years, we have mentored and assisted the start-up of several organizations - including AFRIpads, Days for Girls International, and Girl Stuff Period - providing product development advice, patterns, and financial support.

 Visit our blog to learn more about the impact of our work with Pads4Girls.

 “I used to stay home when I had my period.
 I didn't want to have a leak at school – it would have been so embarrassing.
 One of my classmates eventually dropped out of school because she missed too many classes each month due to her period.
 Now she lives at home and spends her days doing chores around her family's house.
 I'm fortunate to have an easy, effective way to manage my period.
 The Lunapads are easy to use and having them has made my life much easier.”

 To help us continue our work supporting menstrual health and education in the developing world, please make a donation through Tides Canada.

 Charitable Tax Receipts are available to Canadians who donate $25 CAD or more to the Lunapads Global Opportunity Fund.
 We are unable to issue Charitable Tax Receipts to US donors, unless those donations exceed $1000 USD.
 If you are located in the US and would like to make a donation greater than $1000 USD, please contact us via email to make special arrangements.

-Pads4Girls has partnered with many different groups over the years to bring washable cloth pads to girls and women in the developing world, including:
+Pads4Girls has partnered with many groups over the years to distribute cloth pads to those in need, including: